benitoborriello/StyledNumberPicker/README.md

 # Styled NumberPicker

 Fully customizable NumberPicker for Android, in iOS style.
-Stock Android NumberPicker cannot be properly customized.
-This library should do pretty much everything a NumberPicker is expected to.
+Since Android’s native NumberPicker cannot be properly customized, this library should provide all features expected from a NumberPicker.

 ## Include in your Project

-Add Styled NumberPicker to the dependencies in your app's build.gradle file
+Add Styled NumberPicker to your app's Gradle file dependencies

 ```
 compile 'com.github.benitoborriello:StyledNumberPicker:1.0.0'